Things To Do in Deal

 Both were built by Henry VIII but they have very different characters.

 Deal Castle audio tours bring alive the history of this Tudor rose shaped castle.
-The gardens at Walmer castle, and furnished rooms ensure a memorable visit.
+The gardens at Walmer Castle and the variety of furnished rooms ensure a memorable visit.

 Golf, Fishing and Sports

 Deal has 2 top quality golf courses plus several other courses within a short drive.
-The Open Golf Championship will be coming to Royal St George’s in 2020.
+The Open Golf Championship is held periodically at Royal St George’s in Sandwich, just a few miles from Deal.

 Deal offers not only sea angling from the beach and the pier but also course fishing lakes.

-There are plenty of places to cycle including the sea front cycle path and the routes around Fowlmead country park.
+There are plenty of places to cycle including the sea front cycle path and the routes around Betteshanger Country Park.
 Bike hire is available.

 Deal also has facilities for many other sports including swimming, tennis, badminton, basketball, volleyball and skateboarding.